 Should it stay or should it go?
 That’s more than a paraphrase of a classic song.
 It’s also the question that homeowners have to ask themselves when the air conditioning is acting up.
-There are some telltale signs you can use to decide if it’s time for a new HVAC cooling system.
+There are some telltale signs you can use to decide if it’s time for a new air conditioning system.

 Basic Signs of a Failing Air Conditioning System

 When the air conditioning isn’t blowing cold air–or any air at all–that’s a pretty good sign your system has got problems.
 Now, there may be a simple reason that you can fix yourself.
 Check the filters and make sure they’re clear.
 Take a look at the unit itself and make sure there aren’t branches or any other debris clogging up the air flow.

 You should also check the thermostat.
 It’s common for the members of a household to have very different ideas about what the temperature should be.
 There’s one person who's hot as soon as temps hit 75 degrees.
 Others love the hot weather and need it to be 90 degrees before they’re truly uncomfortable.
 People have different tolerances for humidity.

 All of which is to say that the problem might be as simple as someone accidentally turning off the thermostat.
 Don’t assume that simply because you didn’t touch the thermostat, no one else did.
 Check it out–and while you’re there check the batteries.